hexaflexahexagon/dotfiles/README.md

 sudo apt install -y $( ./packages.sh )
 ```

+## Windows Program List

+A list of Windows programs I tend to install can be found in `windows-apps.sh`.
+This script just echo's a number of program names as there is no simple automated installation process.

 ## Scripts

 A list of scripts I often use is included in the `scripts.sh` file for ease of installation.